CoderUni/FlutterResources/README.md

 - [Flutter in Practice](https://www.youtube.com/playlist?list=PLhXZp00uXBk5TSY6YOdmpzp1yG3QbFvrN) - Practical programming course for beginners
 - [Desi programmer](https://www.youtube.com/c/DesiProgrammer) - Here you can also get some tutorials in Hindi
 - [Ovidius Mazuru](https://www.youtube.com/channel/UCJW25d8mW8ciz0DQC-5XNsQ/featured) - A Channel for beginners in Flutter to have a strong fundamental understanding
+- [Raja Yogan](https://www.youtube.com/watch?v=p3YNDjaCgxc) - A channel for flutter + firebase tutorials, you will learn how to make automated push notification.

 # Books<a name="books"></a>
 - [Flutter Complete Reference](https://fluttercompletereference.com/) - Complete reference to Flutter developement, including examples.